Reaction to Select Committee report by Prof James Chapman

 by James Chapman

-It was a positive move to carry over the Petition form the previous Parliament to the current Parliament.
+It was a positive move to carry over the Petition from the previous Parliament to the current Parliament.
 My understanding is that this does not always happen.

 The reasons for the Petition are sound and based on contemporary scientific research relating to reading instruction and early reading acquisition.
 Congratulations to Amanda and LLA for the considered approach to this petition.